Palt0n/open_sesame/README.md

 # Open Sesame

+Automated login for Monash Malaysia Wi-Fi Portal.
+The python script is specifically made to run on a Raspberry Pi 3 but can easily be altered to run on any other systems

 This project enables the RPi to auto-connect to Monash WiFi including signing in using your Authcate User and Password.

 ## Getting Started